TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-azureservicefabric.md

 * "System.Fabric.FabricTransientException: Could not ping any of the provided Service Fabric gateway endpoints warning" while running two releases on the same machine

-   Currently, [Service fabric tasks in Azure DevOps](https://docs.microsoft.com/azure/devops/pipelines/tasks/deploy/service-fabric-deploy?view=azure-devops) has a limitation for running multiple releases that target the same service connection.
+   Currently, [Service fabric tasks in Azure DevOps](https://docs.microsoft.com/azure/devops/pipelines/tasks/deploy/service-fabric-deploy?view=azure-devops) have a limitation for running multiple releases that target the same service connection.
 In such cases, when two releases run on the same machine, one of the tasks completes and the certificate in the machine cert store is cleaned.
-Therefore, the second release fails.
+However, the second release fails.
 If there are multiple service connections using same certificate, releases using those connections will also fail.
 We recommend using different agents (on different machines) for parallel service fabric tasks that target the same connection.

 ## **Recommended Documents**